 A majority of the material presented here has never been published or is out-of-print.
-For example, the manuscript of the draft of an autobiography that Wang Jingwei drafted with the help of Zeng Zhongming, the original draft of Nanshe shihua (Poetry of Nanshe) written by Wang Jingwei using the pen name Manzhao, and private correspondence, etc. Some of these documents are in the collection of the Wang Jingwei Irrevocable Trust while others are in the hands of the descendants of Wang Jingwei and his associates (according to Ho Mang Hang, Zeng Xing collected and preserved many manuscripts by Wang Jingwei and related publications, which were passed to the sons of her brother Zeng Zhongming after her death.
+For example, the manuscript of the draft of an autobiography that Wang Jingwei wrote with the help of Zeng Zhongming, the original draft of Nanshe shihua (Poetry of Nanshe) written by Wang Jingwei using the pen name Manzhao, and private correspondence, etc. Some of these documents are in the collection of the Wang Jingwei Irrevocable Trust while others are in the hands of the descendants of Wang Jingwei and his associates (according to Ho Mang Hang, Zeng Xing collected and preserved many manuscripts by Wang Jingwei and related publications, which were passed to the sons of her brother Zeng Zhongming after her death.
 The original testimonies Wang Jingwei wrote in jail in 1910 and parts of the manuscript of the poetry collection are in the hands of Wang Wenying’s children).
 Some of the material presented here are copies Ho Mang Hang photocopied or transcribed from the originals.
-Content developed specifically for this website is based on primary source materials and research by the website’s chief author Dr. Hsiao-pei Yen.
+Content developed specifically for this website is based on primary source materials and research by the website’s chief author Dr. Hsiao-pei Yen and a team of researchers.

 Due to limitation of space, the Trust only shows excerpts of some of the original materials like manuscripts and correspondence.
 For privacy reasons, the identity of the holders of certain materials is not revealed.
 For further information, please contact us.